 1. Preheat your oven to 450 degrees.
-Next, line a baking sheet with parchment paper and then lightly drizzle the paper with oil or spray with cooking spray.
+Next, line a baking sheet with parchment paper.
 Set aside.

 2. In a large mixing bowl, prepare the Batter by mixing all five ingredients together.
 Then, add the cauliflower to this bowl and stir well, ensuring that all florets are evenly coated with batter.

-3. Then, transfer the coated cauliflower to the foil-lined baking sheet and bake in your preheated oven for 15 minutes.
+3. Then, transfer the coated cauliflower to the parchment-lined baking sheet and bake in your preheated oven for 15 minutes.

 4. In the meantime, rinse and dry that large bowl and then use it to prepare the Red Buffalo Sauce by stirring together all six ingredients.